 This episode, which is live, free and open to anyone who wants to watch, will feature two young elephants currently being cared for at Shamwari’s Wildlife Rehabilitation Centre.

-In different incidents, each became separated from their respective herds and were found in a distressed state.
+In different incidents, each became separated from their respective herds and was found in a distressed state.
 Shamwari’s wildlife veterinarian and nurses’ first task was to treat them for dehydration and malnutrition and restore their health.

 As they have recovered, they are gradually being introduced to wild elephants to ease their transition into a herd when they are ready to be released.